jacopoRodeschini/Statistica-1/README.md

 ## How the exercise are organised
-The exercise session will be useful to understand how to solve the probability problems.
-The exercise cover all topic which are discussed during the course.
+The exercise session will be useful to understand how to solve probability problems.
+The exercises cover all topics which are discussed during the course.
 The same type of exercises will be proposed in the exams.

-For the exercise we will use a R software, so could be useful to use during the lesson the personal PC with R software installed.
+For the exercises, we will use R software, so could be useful to use during the lesson a personal PC with R software installed.

 ## How to Install R (ubuntu OS)